+We were heading out from the KOA in Milton.
 We knew we were getting close when we turned onto Bauer Rd. (our GPS said so…lol) so we started looking for the big state park sign that is usually at all the state park entrances.
 As we drove by the entrance we caught a small sign with the name of the park on it.
 So, after our u-turn, lol, we went back to the entrance.

 Instead of the usual long drive with a booth type entrance that we are used to, it was just a small dirt parking lot.
 It actually looked like more of a trailhead than a state park entrance.
 We looked at each other and thought this is going to be a quick day…lol.

 One thing we learned a long time ago is when you visit a state park in Florida you need to bring one-dollar bills.
 Many of the state parks we visit in Florida have “self-pay” stations.
 The park provides envelopes to put the fee into.
 Then you tear off your receipt and hang it from your rearview mirror and drop the envelope with the money into the slot.

 This was no exception.
 The park fees were $3 per vehicle and $2 for pedestrians.
 As we usually do,we had packed our own lunch and snacks for the day ahead.
 It was about lunch time upon our arrival so we looked around for somewhere to eat.

 From the parking lot/pay station as you look into the entrance there is a long ramp that leads to a composting toilet.
 To the right of that on the walkway leading in was a covered picnic table and bench.
 Since we came by motorcycle and not truck that was the only place we could eat.
 This park does not have any common areas other than this covered picnic table.

 We found the area where the covered picnic table was located literally on the entry path to the park.
 Everyone coming in had to walk right past us.
 Oh well, we just ate our lunch and greeted everyone coming in…lol.